List of lawsuits involving Tesla, Inc.: Corporate litigation relating to the SolarCity acquisition

 Between September 1, 2016, and October 5, 2016, seven lawsuits were filed in the Court of Chancery of the State of Delaware challenging Tesla's acquisition of SolarCity.
 In October 2016, the Court consolidated the actions and appointed a lead plaintiff.
 The plaintiffs alleged, among other things, that the Tesla board of directors as then constituted breached their fiduciary duties in approving the acquisition and that certain individuals would be unjustly enriched by the acquisition.
 The complaint asserts both derivative claims and direct claims on behalf of a purported class and seeks, among other relief, $13 billion from Elon Musk.

 The acquisition was approved by Tesla and SolarCity's stockholders on November 17, 2016 and the merger closed on November 21, 2016.
 On October 24, 2019, the transcripts of video depositions of Elon Musk and other SolarCity board members became widely available.
 The trial was held in July 2021.
 On October 22, 2021, the lawsuit was limited to a derivative lawsuit and the direct claims against Musk were dismissed.
-The court ruled in Musk's favor in April 2022, but an appeal has been entered.
+The Delaware Court of Chancery ruled in Musk's favor in April 2022, and its ruling was upheld by the Delaware Supreme Court in June 2023.